PwC blames Corzine for MF Global collapse as trial begins

-NEW YORK (Reuters) - PricewaterhouseCoopers LLP pinned the blame for MF Global Holdings Ltd's collapse squarely on the commodity brokerage and its former chief executive, Jon Corzine, at the start on Tuesday of a trial over whether the auditor should pay about $3 billion for its alleged negligence.
+NEW YORK, March 7 (Reuters) - PricewaterhouseCoopers LLP pinned the blame for MF Global Holdings Ltd's collapse squarely on the commodity brokerage and its former chief executive, Jon Corzine, at the start on Tuesday of a trial over whether the auditor should pay about $3 billion for its alleged negligence.

 Jurors are considering a demand by MF Global's bankruptcy plan administrator that PwC be held liable for causing MF Global's October 2011 bankruptcy through its "egregious" advice over how to account for Corzine's $6.3 billion bet on European sovereign debt, as well as so-called deferred tax assets.